radstevee/axi/docs/src/core-apis/integrations/coroutines.md

 `AxiPlugin.registerEventListeners`.

 There is also another utility provided by Axi:
-`SuspendingListener`, an
-interface that implements `Listener` and is a synchronous `CoroutineScope` at the same time.
+`SuspendingListener`, an interface that implements `Listener` and is a synchronous `CoroutineScope`.
 This is useful if you want to launch jobs in your events.